 Research | Current

-Blockchain, including cryptocurrencies and smart contracts.
-Previous research has been on fair use in copyright law, copyright in tattoos, unfair contract terms and the delivery of goods guarantee under the Consumer Guarantees Act.
+Blockchain, including decentralised autonomous organisations (DAOs) and more generally governance, dispute resolution, cryptocurrencies and smart contracts.
+Previous research includes fair use in copyright law, copyright in tattoos, unfair contract terms and the delivery of goods guarantee under the Consumer Guarantees Act.

 Teaching | Current

 - COMLAW 304: Business Structures for Enterprises (First Semester)